-Despite the rapid increase in newer, safer types of glazing, the breakage of glass in windows and doors is still responsible for many injuries in the home,
+Despite the rapid increase in newer, safer types of glazing, the breakage of glass in windows and doors is still responsible for many injuries in schools or at work.
+Whether the original float (or plate, or annealed) glass is still in situ, or if it has been replaced with a double-glazed

 unit containing non-safety float glass, there is still the risk of serious or even fatal harm occurring.